bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-18-the-unity-vision.md

 <div class="verse">
 <h3><span class="verse-number">✨ Verse 22</span></h3>
-<p>The ultimate life recognizes that children everywhere have the same potential for intelligence, creativity, and moral development regardless of their family background or cultural context.</p>
+<p>Joa recognizes that children everywhere have the same potential for intelligence, creativity, and moral development regardless of their family background or cultural context.</p>
 </div>

 <div class="verse">